 These communities offer a range of living options, from independent living to assisted living and skilled nursing care, allowing residents to transition as their care needs change over time.

-Respite Care Facilities
+Respite Care Communities

 Short-term care facilities offering temporary relief to caregivers.
 These can include stays at assisted living or skilled nursing facilities to give family caregivers a break or to care for seniors recovering from illness or surgery.